TL:DR

 Launch Readiness: The Sales Dimension

-Sales teams use the term "Day 1 Ready" to mean all the things they need to be successful and build sales momentum are in place.
-To be Day 1 Ready, the Sales team understands why buyers need your product, can qualify a sales opportunity, can nurture a sales opportunity to a close, knows the pricing/discounting structure, can get paid for selling your product, and knows where to get help when needed.
+Sales teams use the term "Day 1 Launch Readiness" to mean all the things they need to be successful and build sales momentum are in place.
+To be Day 1 Launch Ready, the Sales team understands why buyers need your product, can qualify a sales opportunity, can nurture a sales opportunity to a close, knows the pricing/discounting structure, can get paid for selling your product, and knows where to get help when needed.

 Sales-facing content is designed for two purposes.
 The first is to educate and prepare the Sales team.
 Examples include market overviews, buyer profiles, and competitor battlecards.
 The second is to provide sales tools that help salespeople nurture a sales opportunity.